-Child Support Attorneys in Houston
+Child Support Attorneys in Houston, TX

 Even if their financial situation changes or they become unemployed, the obligor parent is still responsible for making the payment.
 In return, the obligee (custodial) parent is required to apply the money received towards the daily care and cost of raising the child.